Sports Coach Logo Sports Coach Training Principles Fitness Components

 The change from bad to worse happens over a certain period.
 Some examples of overuse injuries to the lower extremities sustained during exercise include:

 • Stress fractures.
 Bones undergo remodelling each time microtrauma occurs.
-This helps your bones become stronger the more you are physically active.
+It helps your bones become stronger the more you are physically active.
 If your bone can no longer catch up with the rate and frequency of injuries, you can develop stress fractures.

 It might do you well to take note of the following in case there is a nagging doubt in your mind that you may be suffering from an overuse injury: